 Maldives - Lhaviyani Atoll

-Return flights to the Maldives on Emirates Return resort transfers by seaplane 7 nights accommodation in a Beach Villa Breakfast, dinner & selected drinks with dinner All taxes, levies & surcharges (estimate)
+Return flights to the Maldives on Qatar Return resort transfers by seaplane 7 nights accommodation in a Beach Villa Breakfast, lunch, dinner & selected drinks daily All taxes, levies & surcharges (estimate)

 Packages are subject to availability at the time of the reservation.
 Passport & visa costs (if applicable), travel insurance & items of a personal nature are not included.
 Prices are subject to change without prior notice due to airfare increases and currency fluctuations.
 Rebooking and cancellation fees apply.
 All prices are per person sharing unless otherwise specified.
 Standard terms and conditions apply.
 All discounts and/or special offers have already been included in the package price.